Steven Kwan Player Props: Guardians vs. Red Sox

 Steven Kwan At The Plate

-- Kwan has an OPS of .683, fueled by an OBP of .369 and a team-best slugging percentage of .314 this season.

-- Among qualifying hitters in MLB, his batting average ranks 70th, his on-base percentage ranks 48th, and he is 164th in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 50th, his on-base percentage ranks 29th, and he is 156th in the league in slugging.

-- Kwan has reached base via a hit in 17 games this season (of 26 played), and had multiple hits in nine of those games.
+- Kwan has picked up a hit in 18 of 27 games this year, with multiple hits 10 times.

-- Kwan has driven in a run in six games this year (23.1%), including two games with multiple runs batted in.
+- In six games this year (22.2%), Kwan has picked up an RBI, including two games with multiple runs batted in.

-- In 10 of 26 games this season, he has scored, including multiple runs once.
+- He has scored at least once 11 times this season (40.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.